 Updated Guidance on NYCHA's Leave Policy Applicable to COVID-19, eff.
-September 13, 2021.
+December 29, 2021

 This document sets forth NYCHA's leave policy to mitigate the risk of the spread of Coronavirus Disease 2019 (COVID-19).
-This Guidance incorporates the emergency leave required by Divisions C and E of the Families First Coronavirus Response Act ("FFCRA"), Pub.
-L. 116-127 and the America Rescue Plan ("ARP") into NYCHA's existing leave policy for the COVID-19.
-It is effective September 13, 2021 and until further notice supersedes the Guidance issued July 20, 2021.
+It is effective December 29, 2021 and until further notice supersedes the September 13, 2021 guidance.